-- Set up a project schedule entering fictitious but relative dates for your project.
-For example I used 9/1/2013 – 9/5/2013 for the 5 day task called Ezulwini.
+1. Set up a project schedule entering fictitious but relative dates for your project.
+For example, I used 9/1/2018 – 9/5/2018 for the 5-day task called Ezulwini.
 I did this schedule in Excel and then pasted it into Office Timeline.
-You can also do this without Excel right from the Task and Milestone Wizards in Office Timeline.
+You can also do this without Excel, right from the Data Entry Wizard in Office Timeline.

 Quickly turn project data into professional timelines